 Civita di Bagnoregio – Lazio

 With its crumbling ruins perched atop a craggy mountain and reachable only by a boardwalk that climbs the cliffside, Civita di Bagnoregio is one of Italy’s most dramatically situated villages.
-It was initially built by the Etruscans more than 2,500 years ago; it has a fascinating history and a heritage of well-preserved medieval buildings thanks to its remote location.
+It was initially built by the Etruscans more than 2,500 years ago; thanks to its remote location, it has a fascinating history and a heritage of well-preserved medieval buildings.

-With erosion that has led most inhabitants to move, the cobbled streets and stone houses of Civita di Bagnoregio are now almost deserted, leaving it a charming reminder of past times.
+With erosion having led most inhabitants to move, the cobbled streets and stone houses of Civita di Bagnoregio are now almost deserted, leaving them a charming reminder of past times.

 The uniquely located city still comes to life in the summer when part-time residents return to welcome tourists, and visitors gather to enjoy the stunning views and roam the city that time had forgotten.